-The iPhone 5S and 5C were designed to offer up to 10 hours of usage with iOS 7 handling power consumption in an intelligent way.
+The iPhone 6 and 6 Plus were designed to offer up to 14 and 24 hours of usage with iOS 8 handling power consumption in an intelligent way.
 And if it doesn't, it means you might have your settings all jacked up.

-Within your iPhone dwells settings designed to give you the controls to decide how exactly your phone works.
-By the time you've made your way to the end of this article, tweaked the settings and right the 18 wrongs you've made on your iPhone without incapacitating it, you'll be surprised at how long its battery can last.
+Since the inception of iOS 8, there are several new features that are by default switched on, and thus settings you can tweak to make your new iPhone go all day.
+By the time you've made your way to the end of this article, tweaked the settings and right the 23 wrongs you've made on your iPhone without incapacitating it, you'll be surprised at how long its battery can last.

 You know what they say, every little bit goes a long way.

 iOS 8 brings with it the ability to share your location with your friend via Messages via the little Details tab.
 It’s a pretty neat feature, but you don’t really need it switched on the whole day, and have your friend tracking your every move right?